• Confidential assessment

 If you’re on a weight loss programme, it can be quite hard to work out if the weight you’re losing is fat, or something else.
 Weight loss can be measured using regular bathroom scales.
 To measure fat loss, you’ll need to use a specialised set of ‘smart scales’, which sends out tiny electrical impulses through your body.
 The impulses travel quicker through parts of the body that are made up mainly of water, e.g., muscle and blood compared with bones at fat.
 The speed the impulse travels and comes back to the machine indicates the percentage of body fat, muscle etc. you have.

 It's important to remember that losing weight and losing fat won’t always come hand-in-hand.
 Some weeks you might not lose any weight on the weighing scales, but you have lost fat.
 This would likely be because you’ve been exercising and building muscle and muscle tends to weigh more than fat.
-This is why we advise keeping track of your hip, waist and thigh measurements, as well as your weight, as you might see these changing as you become leaner.

 What is water weight?